lyle-nel/siga/README.md

 ![GA](https://github.com/lyle-nel/siga/blob/master/documentation/GA.png)

-This way we have all the properties of a genetic algorithm, with the exception of a conventional fitness function[1].
+This way we have all the properties of a genetic algorithm, with the exception of a conventional fitness function, since the fitness is binary(password match or not).
 Only offspring that crack a password are allowed to enter the genepool.
 Additionally, pressure is applied to the population by each organism having a limited lifetime to propagate its genes due to the oldest organisms being popped from the front of the container when new ones enter the back.
 The above mentioned algorithm is quite effective at preserving high impact substrings that can explain a large number of passwords.
 As these high impact substring are exhausted, mutations of them or new novel substrings will emerge and start to dominate the gene-pool.
 Since only a single organism can find a specific solution before that solution is removed from the solution space, the solution space will shrink until only highly complex words remain in the solution space.

 Some empirical experimentation shows that the distribution of candidate parents that produce viable offspring are non uniformly distributed in the gene-pool, even though the parents have been picked at random in a uniform fashion.
 Below are the graphs of the experiment.